Last Updated on March 3, 2020 by AIFS Abroad

 Stay strong.
 It is hard to be back at first.
 You feel like you’ve evolved a little bit faster than some of your friends.
 You feel like you’re annoying people by mentioning your experience so much.
 But stay connected to those you shared the experience with.
 Hang out with other students on your campus who studied abroad, and most importantly, keep challenging yourself academically, culturally, socially, and politically.
 It will help greatly.

 I just want to thank AIFS.
 Seriously, the program is great.
 I didn’t have any problems before departure, while traveling, or while in Fiji/Australia.
 There were so many awesome things included in the program like the Sydney Opera House, a trip to Fiji, mixers/parties, support, and so on.
 You all are doing an amazing job, and I respect that.

-Interested in studying abroad in Australia like Darrian did?
-Consider a semester or academic year in Perth or Wollongong — both of which have the opportunity to spend the start of your experience in Fiji!
+Interested in spending a semester abroad in Australia like Darrian did?
+Consider Perth or Wollongong — both of which have the opportunity to spend the start of your experience in Fiji!